AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_contact.md

 ## Retrieving the contact list

-This method retrieves the local user's contact list.
+This method retrieves the current user's contact list.

 For each App Key, the call frequency limit of this method is 100 per second.